 Step 1: Complete an online registration form their child for the number of camp weeks they desire.

-Step 2: Pay all of the registration fees ($75 per week) to hold your child's spot for desired weeks.
+Step 2: Pay all of the registration fees ($100 per week) to hold your child's spot for desired weeks.
 The registration fee will be applied to the family's portion of tuition, if a scholarship is granted.

 Step 5: Families accept the scholarship award and agree to pay the family portion of the camper's tuition on or before July 1st.
 To assist families in raising funds, the camp has created a Camper Friends & Family Letter to Request Donations that can be sent to close family and friends for small donations.
 Our office applies the donation check amount to your camper's online account, the donor receives a receipt and you are notified that someone has donated.

 Step 6: It is required for all scholarship recipients to write a thank you note to the donor before August 9.
 Our office handles tracking and distribution of thank you notes to donors or written testimonials to foundations providing scholarship funds.
-Written thank you's from parents about what the scholarship meant to the family are encouraged to include a photo of the child in their camp shirt, the note written by the child or a drawing by the child.
+Written thank you notes from parents about what the scholarship meant to the family are encouraged to include a photo of the child in their camp shirt, the note written by the child or a drawing by the child.
 Families who accept the scholarship and do not provide written thank you's may not be considered for future scholarships at Camp Yakety Yak.
 We believe that gratitude is one of the most important social skills we can teach children and hope you agree!

 What if our family accepts the scholarship but is not able to cover remaining tuition?
 Camp Yakety Yak will refund all tuition paid to date, including the registration fee, and will give the spot to a child on the waitlist.
 Even though the registration fees are not refundable customarily, scholarship applicants receive a full refund.